Autodesk-Forge/forge-api-dotnet-core/README.md

 The change log for the SDK can be found in the [changelog file](/changelog.md).

+### Contributions

+Contributions are welcome!
+Please open a Pull Request.

 ## Support

 Please ask questions on [StackOverflow](https://stackoverflow.com/questions/ask?tags=autodesk-forge,csharp) with tag `autodesk-designautomation` tag.
 If it turns out that you may have found a bug, please open an issue.